core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 For the public key translation from Ed25519 (Ed448) to X25519 (X448) specified in {{key-derivation-pairwise}}, variable time methods can be used since the translation operates on public information.
 Any byte string of appropriate length is accepted as a public key for X25519 (X448) in {{RFC7748}}, it is therefore not necessary for security to validate the translated public key (assuming the translation was successful).

-The security of using the same key pair for Diffie-Hellman and for signing (by considering the ECDH procedure in {{sec-derivation-pairwise}} as a Key Encapsulation Mechanism (KEM)) is demonstrated in {{Thormarker}}, extending the work in {{Degabriele}}.
+The security of using the same key pair for Diffie-Hellman and for signing (by considering the ECDH procedure in {{sec-derivation-pairwise}} as a Key Encapsulation Mechanism (KEM)) is demonstrated in  in {{Degabriele}} and {{Thormarker}}.

-For {{Degabriele}} to apply as it is written, public keys need to be in the expected subgroup.
-For this we rely on cofactor DH, Section 5.7.1.2 of {{NIST-800-56A}} which is referenced in {{sec-derivation-pairwise}}.

 Applications using ECDH (except X25519 and X448) based KEM in {{sec-derivation-pairwise}} are assumed to verify that a peer endpoint’s public key is on the expected curve and that the shared secret is not the point at infinity.
 The KEM in {{Degabriele}} checks that the shared secret is different from the point at infinity, as does the procedure in Section 5.7.1.2 of {{NIST-800-56A}} which is referenced in {{sec-derivation-pairwise}}.

 Extending Theorem 2 of {{Degabriele}}, {{Thormarker}} shows that the same key pair can be used with X25519 and Ed25519 (X448 and Ed448) for the KEM specified in {{sec-derivation-pairwise}}.
 By symmetry in the KEM used in this document, both endpoints can consider themselves to have the recipient role in the KEM – as discussed in Section 7 of {{Thormarker}} - and rely on the mentioned proofs for the security of their key pairs.

 Theorem 3 in {{Degabriele}} shows that the same key pair can be used for an ECDH based KEM and ECDSA.
 The KEM uses a different KDF than in {{sec-derivation-pairwise}}, but the proof only depends on that the KDF has certain required properties, which are the typical assumptions about HKDF, e.g., that output keys are pseudorandom.
-In order to comply with the assumptions of Theorem 3, received public keys MUST be successfully validated, see Section 5.6.2.3.3 of {{NIST-800-56A}}.
+In order to comply with the assumptions of Theorem 3, received public keys MUST be successfully validated, see Section 5.6.2.3.4 of {{NIST-800-56A}}.
 The validation MAY be performed by a trusted Group Manager.
+For {{Degabriele}} to apply as it is written, public keys need to be in the expected subgroup.
+For this we rely on cofactor DH, Section 5.7.1.2 of {{NIST-800-56A}} which is referenced in {{sec-derivation-pairwise}}.

 HashEdDSA variants of Ed25519 and Ed448 are not used by COSE, see Section 2.2 of {{I-D.ietf-cose-rfc8152bis-algs}}, and are not covered by the analysis in {{Thormarker}}, and hence MUST NOT be used with the public keys used with pairwise keys as specified in this document.